 Dayton area US Congressman Mike Turner introduced the Triumph of Flight to his colleagues in the House of Representatives this way:

 On October 5, 1905, Wilbur Wright, at the controls of what was then known as the Wright Flyer III, flew for 39.5 minutes, doing figure 8's and circles and climbs and dives, in front of a small group of awestruck observers on Huffman Prairie, near Dayton, Ohio.
 He landed only when the flyer was out of gas.
 This flight was the culmination of a development process that he and Orville had started in their bicycle shop in 1898, first demonstrated promise at Kitty Hawk in 1903, and continued through the next two years.
 It was longer than all the flights they conducted throughout '03 and '04 combined.
 The 1905 Wright Flyer was the first flying machine capable of taking off and flying through the air under its own power, rising, descending, and turning in any direction under the control of a pilot, and landing - without crashing - in any appropriate location.

 This was the world's first practical airplane, the birth of aviation, and the birth of the

-(This actual 1905 flyer was restored, from 1947 to 1950, with the help of Orville Wright and is still displayed in Carillon Historical Park in Dayton, Ohio.)
+(The actual 1905 flyer was restored, from 1947 to 1950, with the help of Orville Wright and is still on display in Carillon Historical Park in Dayton, Ohio.)